Norman Thagard: NASA career

 Thagard served as payload commander on STS-42, aboard the orbiter Discovery, which lifted off from the Kennedy Space Center, Florida, on January 22, 1992.
 Fifty five major experiments conducted in the International Microgravity Laboratory-1 module were provided by investigators from eleven countries, and represented a broad spectrum of scientific disciplines.
 During 128 orbits of the Earth, the STS-42 crew accomplished the mission's primary objective of investigating the effects of microgravity on materials processing and life sciences.
 In this unique laboratory in space, crew members worked around-the-clock in two shifts.
 Experiments investigated the microgravity effects on the growth of protein and semiconductor crystals.
 Biological experiments on the effects of zero gravity on plants, tissues, bacteria, insects and human vestibular response were also conducted.
 This eight-day mission culminated in a landing at Edwards Air Force Base, California, on January 30, 1992.

-On his last mission, Thagard was a crew member for the Russian Mir 18 mission.
+On his last mission, Thagard was a crew member for the Russian Mir EO-18 mission.
 Twenty-eight experiments were conducted in the course of the 115-day flight.
-Liftoff was from the Baikonur Cosmodrome in Kazakhstan on March 14, 1995.
-The mission culminated in a landing at the Kennedy Space Center in the Space Shuttle Atlantis on July 7, 1995.
+The crew lifted off from the Baikonur Cosmodrome in Kazakhstan aboard Soyuz TM-21 on March 14, 1995.
+The mission culminated in a landing at the Kennedy Space Center on the Space Shuttle Atlantis flight STS-71 on July 7, 1995.

-Current activities and positions
+Post-NASA career

-Tenured Professor at the FAMU - FSU College of Engineering.
+Thagard retired from NASA in December 1995 and joined the faculty of Florida State University at Tallahassee.
+He became a tenured professor and associate dean for college relations in the FAMU - FSU College of Engineering.

-Co-founder and executive director, Challenger Learning Center of Tallahassee, with shuttle/mission control/space station simulators, digital space theater/planetarium and IMAX theater.

-Member of the Board of Directors of EMS Technologies, Inc. EMS is an Atlanta-based communications company.

-Member, Editorial Review Board of the Journal of the Society for Human Performance in Extreme Environments.

-Distinguished Lecturer for the American Institute of Aeronautics and Astronautics.

-He is an aerospace consultant and was technical advisor for Virus, a 1999 film starring Jamie Lee Curtis and Donald Sutherland, and for Armageddon (1998) starring Bruce Willis, Ben Affleck, and Liv Tyler.
+In 1996, at the request of the Smithsonian Institution, Thagard's Russian "SOKOL" space suit was donated to the National Air & Space Museum Norman Thagard also served as an aerospace consultant and was technical advisor for Virus, a 1999 film starring Jamie Lee Curtis and Donald Sutherland, and for Armageddon (1998) starring Bruce Willis, Ben Affleck, and Liv Tyler.

+In 1998, Norm Thagard was appointed to the Board of Directors of EMS Technologies, Inc. EMS is an Atlanta-based communications company.

-Advisor for Space Adventures, Ltd., a company offering aerospace experiences, including orbital flight.
+In 2003, Thagard co-founded the Challenger Learning Center of Tallahassee, with shuttle/mission control/space station simulators, digital space theater/planetarium and IMAX theater.
+Thagard's interest in part was driven by his close friendship with the family of Challenger astronaut Dick Scobee.
+He also serves as an advisor for Space Adventures, Ltd., a company offering aerospace experiences, including orbital flight.

+In 2009, Thagard was elected Fellow of the American Institute of Aeronautics and Astronautics.
+He was also a member of the Editorial Review Board of the Journal of the Society for Human Performance in Extreme Environments.